intern-space-program/ksp/save/README.md

 # World Save

-This folder contains the world save file we'll use in our simulation.
+`Intern Space Program` is the world save we'll use to do our full run. `Intern Space Program Testing` has different ships pre-staged at different phases of the mission for ease of testing modularized code.

 ## How to Install